-Nancy Lor.
-I am a second year student at Augsburg University studying Clinical Psychology and one day hope to be a therapist or a counselor.
+I am Nancy Lor.
+I am a third year student at Augsburg University studying Clinical Psychology and one day hope to be a therapist or a counselor.
 At Augsburg, I am an active member of Asian American Student Association and a participant in TRIO/Student Support Services.
 Off-campus, I am a volunteer at AVIVO Mental Health Center.

 I participated in the 2016 Summer Bridge program.
 Summer Bridge allowed me to get a head start on my college career and to explore the campus.
 This program was five weeks long and in those five weeks I took two courses (Public Speaking and Religion, Vocation, and Search for Meaning) and earned eight credits.